 You may say that it’s good to have standards.
 And I would agree: taking pride in your work is a reflection of you and your business.
 With competition fierce, you want to make sure that you are showing the level of quality you bring whether as an individual or a business.
+But perfectionism can really get in the way.

 However, if perfectionism becomes your tyrant, it can be your biggest source of stress and so can undo much of the good work you are trying to achieve, because when we get too stressed, performance suffers.